 Any other information required by the Commission.

 Background Check.
-Each applicant for licensure must submit complete background check application information in compliance with the provisions of 935 CMR 500.101(2)(e);
+Each applicant for licensure shall submit complete background check application information in compliance with the provisions of 935 CMR 500.101(2)(e);

-Each applicant for licensure under shall submit the list of individuals and entities in 935 CMR 500.101(1)(b)2. and 935 CMR 500.101(2)(d)1.
+Each applicant for licensure shall submit the list of individuals and entities in 935 CMR 500.101(1)(b)2. and 935 CMR 500.101(2)(d)1.

-The applicant shall resubmit the information required under 935 CMR 500.101(b) if there has been a material change of circumstances including, but not limited to, a change in the list of individuals and entities identified above.
+The applicant shall resubmit the information required under 935 CMR 500.101(1)(b) if there has been a material change of circumstances including, but not limited to, a change in the list of individuals and entities identified above.